-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

-The trickle of a pro sports comeback in this country is starting to happen, following widespread shutdowns due to the coronavirus outbreak.
+The trickle of a pro sports comeback in this country is starting to happen following widespread shutdowns due to the coronavirus outbreak.

-NASCAR returned this past weekend.
-Mixed Martial Arts did the same earlier this month.
-Now the governors of two hard hit states — California and New York — are endorsing a return to professional play.
+NASCAR returned last weekend.
+Mixed martial arts did the same earlier this month.
+Now the governors of two hard-hit states — California and New York — are endorsing a return to professional play.

 "Pro sports," California Gov. Gavin Newsom said Monday, "in that first week or so of June, without spectators, and modifications, and very prescriptive conditions, can begin to move forward."